 An scalable, resilient and secure storage space

 Upload your files to a space that you can access via HTTPS, using the OpenStack Swift API.
-Objects have a software layer that manages metadata, access permissions and intelligent behaviours directly, at the data level.
+Objects have a software layer that manages metadata, access permissions and intelligent behaviors directly, at the data level.
 It is the most suitable place to locate your static files for use by your applications, or simply to make them accessible on the web.

 There’s no need to anticipate the provisioning of the additional storage space to meet your evolving needs.
 Object Storage provides unlimited space for your applications.
 Store all types of files, without being constrained by lack of disk space.